enovin/alx-system_engineering-devops/0x01-shell_permissions/README.md

 10-mirror_permissions: Sets the permissions of the file "hello" to that of the file "olleh"

 11-directories_permissions: Adds execute permission to all subdirectories in the current working directory all users, excluding files

+12-directory_permissions: Creates a directory named "my_dir" in the working directory with permission mode 751

+13-change_group: Changes the group owner to "school" for the file "hello"